jsdw/angu/README.md

 # Installation

-You can install the latest release directly from github using `npm`:
+You can install the latest release from `npm`:

 ```
-npm install jsdw/angu#v0.2.0
+npm install angu
 ```

 # Basic Usage